blueberry-wave/lang-basics/README.md

-# lang-basics
+# Basic Exercises for Language Syntax

-This repo contains exercises for exploring new language syntax.
+This repository has been archived in favour of language specific respositories.